Capati/odin-vk-guide/README.md

 adaptation of the popular [vkguide.dev][] Vulkan tutorial.
 Full credit for the original content goes to the authors of vkguide.dev.

+> [!WARNING]
+> This project is a **work in progress**.
+Until all sections are complete, I may need to
+> refactor earlier chapters.
+If you're reading a chapter that has been affected by changes,
+> please revisit previous sections to understand what has been updated.

 ## Table of Contents

 - [Progress](#progress)